jharini/booknotes/system-design/system-design-interview/chapter18/README.md

 Given that we need to push ~14mil location updates per second, we will however need at least 140 redis servers to handle that amount of load, assuming that a single server can handle ~100k pushes per second.

 Hence, we'll need a distributed redis server cluster to handle the intense CPU load.
+The channels are independent of each other so it is relatively easy to spread the channels among multiple Pub/Sub servers by sharding based on publisher's user ID.

 In order to support a distributed redis cluster, we'll need to utilize a service discovery component, such as zookeeper or etcd, to keep track of which servers are alive.